 Terrestrial Rescue Commission

 The ICAR Terrestrial Rescue Commission is concerned with all aspects of technical ground search and rescue techniques, particularly in mountainous environments.
-Terrestrial rescue is essentially a transportation issue, getting patients from a place of predicament to a place of care, and there is a broad array of terrain types and conditions to which rescue teams respond, and consequently the technical systems are varied and diverse.
+Terrestrial rescue is not only a transportation issue, getting patients from a place of predicament to a place of care, and there is a broad array of terrain types and conditions to which rescue teams respond, and consequently the technical systems are varied and diverse.
+It is also a task of terrestrial rescuers to provide first aid and advanced medical support.
 Our main task is providing an environment whereby the collective international knowledge, experience, and methodology can be shared.

 The ICAR Terrestrial Rescue Commission meets annually and has an elected president and vice-president.
 A key theme or topic is chosen annually whereby an exchange of information, presentations, demonstrations and experiences occurs.
 Where there is interest in further examination of topics, a working group made up of volunteer delegates is formed and the findings are presented to the commission.
 This work may lead to consensus based recommendations.